StefanGentz/DynamicContent.js/README.md

 ## Overview

-Dynamic Content Highlighting is a highly configurable, self-contained JavaScript script designed to enhance the user experience on websites by introducing a dynamic dropdown menu.
-This script allows users to visually highlight elements on a webpage based on the values of a specified custom attribute.
-Targeted at content-driven websites, it offers a seamless way to navigate and interact with dynamic content.
+Dynamic Content Highlighting is a highly configurable, self-contained JavaScript script designed to improve the user experience on websites.
+It enables the highlighting of content on a web page based on content properties defined by element attributes.

+DynamicContent.js inserts a selection dropdown at a definable location and populates it with the consolidated and sorted values of a definable element attribute.
+When the user selects a value in the selection dropdown, all elements within the defined area of the page (e.g., a specific part of the web page) that have the defined attribute with the corresponding value are visually highlighted.
+The type of highlighting can be customized using the embedded CSS.
+It is intended for content-oriented websites and provides a seamless way to navigate and interact with dynamic content.

 ## Features